henrynitzberg/ElevatorButtonFinder/README.md

                 python findButtons.py OR
                 path/to/image.jpg | python findButtons.py

-        The binary classifier can be trained from the command line, but the repository comes with a trained model, so this is not required:
+        The classifier can be trained from the command line, but the repository comes with a trained model, so this is not required:
                 '**python train_bin_class.py**'
         train_bin_class.py requires that a directory named 'data' exists in the same directory as the script, and that it contains two subdirectories, 'button' and 'not_button' with corresponding training images.

         Required Libraries:
                 - numpy
                 - tensorflow